The 24th Carry On film, Carry On Abroad (or ‘What a package’) concerns saucy carry-ons in the Spanish resort of Elsbels.

 It is simply corny joke following one-liner, following outrageous comment, following sight gag: laughs all the way and a timely jibe at the ever-increasing popularity for economic holidays abroad.

-A combination of comic situations, sexual revelations and a collapsing hotel leads to the end of holiday party that is quickly livened up by Sid’s injection of a potent sex drug.
+A combination of comic situations, sexual revelations and a collapsing hotel leads to the end of the holiday party that is quickly livened up by Sid’s injection of a potent sex drug.

 The party goes with a swing, Hattie Jacques does her Spanish bull impersonation, Charlie Hawtrey talks with glee about his hamsters and everybody couples off.